cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

     unbondingChainIds: [string]
   }
   ```
 - `vscToUnbondingOps: Map<(Identifier, uint64), [uint64]>` is a mapping from `(chainId, vscId)` tuples to a list of unbonding operation IDs.
-It enables the provider CCV module to match an acknowledgement of a `VSCPacket`, received from a consumer chain with `chainId`, with the corresponding unbonding operations.
+  It enables the provider CCV module to match a `VSCMaturedPacket{vscId}`, received from a consumer chain with `chainId`, with the corresponding unbonding operations.
   As a result, `chainId` can be removed from the list of consumer chains that are still unbonding these operations.
-For more details see how `VSCPacket` [acknowledgements are handled](#ccv-pcf-ackvsc1).
+  For more details see how received `VSCMaturedPacket`s [are handled](#ccv-pcf-rcvmat1).

 <!-- omit in toc -->
 #### State on the consumer chain